gdbc/CII/README.md

 ========================
 ## Pulp Repository Server

-The Pulp server syncs and formalizes the repositories from the yum repo server.
-It has an API and some smart ways of de-dupping packages in repositories saving space and making the repositories easy to manage.
-We’ll be leveraging this api to check for and sync packages between environments.
+The Pulp server syncs and formalizes the repositories from the yum repo server in Repo groups which are bound to environments.
+Pulp has an API and some smart ways of de-dupping packages in repositories saving space making traditional Yum repositories easier to manage.
+We’ll be leveraging this API to check for and sync packages between environments.

 Installing the Pulp server is out of scope as there's sufficient documentation on the project's site.
 FYI: I’ve included a very basic install script<<install-pulp.sh> which you may want to use if you fancy, however your distance may vary.